Olympic National Park: Best Hikes, Itinerary, and Sights

 Rialto Beach near the Hole in the Wall

-Your fourth day will be spent exploring Neah Bay.
+Your fourth day will be spent exploring Neah Bay – the northwesternmost part of the contiguous United States.
 Getting there is rather inconvenient wherever you’ll be coming from, but Forks is the closest town and it’s worth the small journey.
 It’s possible to stay near Neah Bay as well, but lodging is sparse.

 Mileage: 80 miles